pfsense/docs/source/monitoring/hardware-monitoring-support.rst

 Hardware Monitoring Support
 ===========================

-FreeBSD, and thus pfSense, supports hardware monitoring on a few chipsets.
+FreeBSD, and thus pfSense® software, supports hardware monitoring on a few chipsets.
 Unfortunately, support for this is limited but growing as hardware is replaced by newer Intel and AMD CPUs that include better monitoring.
 Where supported, it can be handy.

 An Intel or AMD temperature monitor module may be selected under **System > Advanced** on the **Miscellaneous** tab.
 These work with